 - Open your windows in the spring.
 You can keep your home cool if it’s not too hot outside by allowing a flow of fresh air through open windows.
 Spring is the perfect time to try this natural way of maintaining a comfortable temperature without relying on your air conditioner, which you’ll need when the heat kicks in during the summer months.

 Save energy while cooking

 - Keep the doors of your refrigerator and freezer airtight by replacing the plastic liner every couple of years.
 You can test to see if your liner needs replacing.
-Place a sheet of paper in the door and close it – if doesn’t stay where you put it, you need to replace it.
+Place a sheet of paper in the door and close it — if doesn’t stay where you put it, you need to replace the liner.

 - Keep your oven door closed so the hot air doesn’t escape.

 - Match your pots and pans to the appropriately sized burner.
 Using a large burner on a small pan wastes about 40% of the heat it creates.

 Save energy in the living room

 - Your living room is where a lot of your electronics live.
 On average, electronics account for between 15% and 20% of electricity usage.
 In Connecticut, which had the second-highest electric bills in the country at the beginning of 2022, living room electronics could cost up to $337 a year.

 - LED TVs consume significantly less energy than plasma or LCD models.